 That’s the one.

 Quite well!
 After WWE, I took a chance and explored an avenue I’ve always been interested in: Voice acting.
-To date, some of the clients I’ve worked with have been MTV, and the University of Louisville.
+To date, some of the clients I’ve worked with have been Google, Dictionary.com, and Audible.

 I enjoy watching sports (especially the Lakers, Dodgers, UCLA, and Raiders), bowling, karaoke, and chocolate chip cookies (no nuts!).